arskom/spyne/doc/source/manual/04-02_validation.rst

 You could also have a look at the :ref:`manual-metadata` section where service metadata management apis are introduced.

-If you have further questions, please refer to the rest of the documentation or the mailing list.
+Otherwise, please refer to the rest of the documentation or the mailing list if you have further questions.